ade/Cubematic/README.md

     - Trader will despawn after 2 days (as a naturally spawned one)
     - This trader does not spawn with llamas
     - Vanilla trader spawning has not been modified, but might not happen if a trader is already in the world.
-- Progression / Unlocking of more content
+- Lava progression
   - Wandering Trader sells lava buckets for 10 echo shards
   - Wandering Trader sells echo shards for random items.
     - These items are hard to obtain and require some effort to get.
     - The same trades are offered on every wandering trader until one is completed.
     - There are two of these trades available at a time, each usable once.
+  - Structures for special spawns
     - Wandering Trader sells schematics to get location and see bounds of structures (for farms).
       - Monument
       - Swamp Hut
       - Pillager Outpost
+    - Nether Fortress
+      - Piglins have a small chance to add a map of a nether fortress when bartering.

 ### Enabling
 Edit bukkit.yml, set the generator for the world to CubematicSkyPlugin for both overworld and nether.